 A further revelation and amazing organisation was Maggie’s Centres, these are strewn across the country and are a haven of support, guidance and an amazing resource of practical information.
 They offer a ‘drop in’ counselling service but also there are classes from everything, from dealing with prostrate cancer post surgery, to Tai Chi and Diet and as practical subjects as will writing, claiming benefits and finding extra care in the home.
 They run programmes that cover all cancers, for both men and women but because of their specific sessions for men it became a great collaboration between myself and Maggie’s (thanks to Lisa Punt and her staff at Maggie’s Cambridge).
 Them being able to extend an invitation to anyone who might like to contact me with a story but also letting their members know there is to be a book that they may find a useful tool too.

-I have been overwhelmed with the response I have received already,… before the book has even been launched and have been lucky enough to share in so many people’s lives.
+I was overwhelmed with the response I had received,… before the book had even been launched and have been lucky enough to share in so many people’s lives.

 The hope of each and every one of us, from charity, contributor, collaborator and author is simple; we need to show that it is good to talk, share and connect.
 Let’s show our sons, brothers, husbands, partners, uncles, grandfathers…..all men that it is ok to talk, in fact it is ESSENTIAL to talk.

 What has been proven to me beyond all doubt is that there really is humour, however dark or offbeat to be had in everything…even Cancer.
 So say all the men I have had the honour and privilege to talk to.

 Good For A Grin is available at Matthew James Publishing https://www.matthewjamespublishing.com/

 Also available on Amazon, Waterstones and Foyles